 Sumba Island is one of a chain of islands in the Lesser Sundas, a dry region of Eastern Indonesia.
-Sumba Island is known for its culture of fine ikat weavings, megalithic tombs, ancestral beliefs, and was once known for its remarkable sandalwood forests.
-Sumba’s forest condition has degraded alarmingly from coverage of about 50 percent of the island in 1927 to less than seven percent by 2002.
-Today, the remaining forest consists of only five fragments that are greater than 2,500 hectares (6,178 acres) each, and all of which are located in Manupeu Tanadaru National Park.
-This forest contains thick stands of rare sandalwood and is the last remaining habitat for a number of different endemic frog, butterfly and reptile species, and also ten endemic bird species.
+Sumba Island is known for its culture of fine ikat weavings, megalithic tombs, and ancestral beliefs.
+Once, it was also known for its remarkable sandalwood forests.
+Sumba’s forests, however, have degraded alarmingly.
+In 1927, forests covered half of the island; in 2002, it was less than seven percent.
+Today, only five fragments of the remaining forest are greater than 2,500 hectares (6,178 acres) each, all of them in Manupeu Tanadaru National Park.
+This forest contains thick stands of rare sandalwood.
+It is the last remaining habitat of a number of endemic frog, butterfly, and reptile species, and also ten endemic bird species.

-Hupumada is one of 22 villages that border the national park with a special enclave called “Lahona,” which was established long before the national park, and is the only cluster of residents permitted to live within the boundaries of the park.
-The village is only accessible by dirt track, and there is no electricity.
-Generally, the villagers use kerosene lamps at night to allow women to weave (for economic gain) and for children to study.
-However, because cash is required to purchase kerosene, villagers often sell firewood from the forest to get money.
-Solar power is of great interest to the villagers as they wish to be productive at night and would prefer not having to collect firewood to do so.
+Hupumada is one of 22 villages that border the national park in a special enclave called “Lahona.”
+The area was established long before the park, and the government allows only these people to live within the park boundaries.
+The village is accessible only by dirt track, and there is no electricity.
+Generally, villagers use kerosene lamps at night so women can weave (to make money) and children can study.
+However, they must sell firewood from the forest to get cash to buy kerosene.
+Community members are very interested in solar power, which would let them be productive at night without collecting and selling firewood.

 Seacology is funding this much-needed utility.
 In return, the community will protect 6,000 hectares (14,826 acres) of the national park surrounding the village for at least 10 years.
 Village leaders will enforce the no-take rule with traditional sanctions, such as payment of a fine with pigs.
 They will help villagers to plant timber and fruit trees on village land to increase their self-sufficiency.